UCB-CyberSecurity-Cohort5/elk-stack-project-askaggs378/README.md

-In the last 7 days, China produced the majority of the traffic on the website.
+In the last 7 days, China produced the majority of the traffic on the website and the time of day that had the most traffic was from 9:00 am - 10:00 am

 ![TODO: Traffic page](images/countrywiththehighesttraffic.png)

-The time of day that had the most traffic was from 9:00 am - 10:00 am

 These are the types of downloaded files that have been identified for the last 7 days: